EllisG97/Historic_Map_Facts/README.md

 -Add background to text so it's not directly displaying on a map (eye-sore)
 -Fix Countries with multiple landmasses not displaying necessary information
--Add data to remaining countries via .JSON
--Fix top-right map selection box dimensions (Current selection box is too big for the smaller map display)
+-Add data to remaining countries via .JSON  (D to S Remaining) -Fix top-right map selection box dimensions (Current selection box is too big for the smaller map display)